inkyblackness/ss-specs/archives/levelObjects.md

 If an object is placed in the world, it has the X, Y and Z coordinates set, as well as the ```Cross-Reference table index``` pointing to a corresponding entry in the cross-reference table.
 If an object was spawned by the engine without a location in the world, such as loot from corpses, then the ```X``` field is ```0xFFFF```, ```Y``` and ```Z``` fields are zero, and the ```Cross-Reference table index``` is zero as well.

+The ```extra``` field is a multi-purpose field, which may hold further properties and/or state.
+The exact features are environment specific and may also be dependent on the classification of the object.

+##### Cyberspace extra

+In case the level is cyberspace, the ```extra``` field contains the following properties.

+**Cyberspace Level Object Extra** (4 bytes)

+    0000  byte     Unknown
+    0001  byte     ICE presence
+    0002  byte     Unknown
+    0003  byte     ICE level

+Level objects in cyberspace can be locked by ICE (Intrusion Countermeasures Electronics).
+ICE need to be defeated using the drill tool before the locked object can be acquired/used.
+The ```ICE presence``` field determines whether ICE is present.
+Any value != ```0x00``` has ICE present.
+If present, the health of the ICE is determined by the health of the object.
+The ```ICE level``` then determines how aggressive and powerful the ICE is. ```0x00``` is the weakest, ```0xFF``` is the highest.

+> Although the vanilla game uses ICE only on software objects, the engine also supports ICE on other objects, such as cyberspace exits.

 #### Level Object Cross-Reference Table